 Does Nitrosurge Contain Stimulants?

 Yes, Nitrosurge contains stimulants in the form of caffeine.
-It’s a common ingredient in pre-workout products because it can help keep the mind focused.
-Just keep in mind that you wouldn't want to take Nitrosurge later in the day as it could mess up your sleep.
+It's a common ingredient in pre-workout products because it helps keep the mind focused.

 When Should You Take Nitrosurge?

-You should take Nitrosurge about 30 minutes before a workout.
-That should give your body enough time to absorb and activate certain ingredients in time for the tougher parts of your workout.
+You should take Nitrosurge about 30 minutes before you work out.
+That should give your body enough time to absorb and activate certain ingredients in time for the more challenging parts of your workout.

 Based on our research and testing, we’ve come to the conclusion that we wouldn't recommend this pre-workout supplement.

 The results just don’t quite match up with the marketing statements.

 We’ve seen far better results with Gorilla Mode, and even my workout partner asked what had happened when I first started taking it.